Welcome Georgia High School Senior, Class of 2024!

 If you already have an account, use the “Sign In” button at the top right corner of this page.
 Don’t worry if you don’t remember your username or password.
 You may simply click the “Forgot Password” or “Forgot Username” buttons on the “Sign In” screen to reset this information if needed.

-Students with a GAfutures account have a Dashboard of information that tracks your progress as you work towards high school graduation, plan for college, and attend college in Georgia at one of the state aid eligible colleges.
+Students with a GAfutures account have a Student Dashboard of information that tracks your progress as you work towards high school graduation, plan for college, and attend college in Georgia at one of the state aid eligible colleges.

 The Dashboard includes your GEORGIA MATCH information with the "Request Information” and “Claim Your Spot” options.
 In your GAfutures Dashboard you may check where you are with HOPE or Zell Miller Scholarship academic eligibility, the status of your ACT or SAT scores, FAFSA and GSFAPP and request your high school transcript be sent to a Georgia state aid eligible college or the NCAA.